 The Sonoma County Energy Independence Program (SCEIP) is a municipal PACE program serving all nine cities and unincorporated areas for the county.
-SCEIP provides financing for over ninety eligible energy efficiency, water conservation, and renewable generation improvements to existing homes and business properties.
+SCEIP provides financing for over ninety eligible energy efficiency, water conservation, and renewable generation improvements to existing residential and commercial properties.

 Any energy-saving or renewable energy-producing improvement that is permanently affixed to the property is eligible for funding through PACE.
 Eligible project groups include energy efficiency retrofits, water conservation measures, and renewable energy generation systems.

 To see a list of all PACE providers in California, visit our Clean Energy Financing Programs page.

 Frequently Asked Questions on PACE